SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Spiritual Fluidity

 You may use a Channel Divinity usage to restore a spent spell slot, up to the maximum of a 3rd level spell slot.
 Alternatively, you may spend a 3rd level or higher spell slot to regain up to 3 Channel Divinity usages.
 You can use it once per long rest.

-# Squat Nimbleness

-You are uncommonly nimble for your race.
-Increase your Strength or Dexterity score by 1, to a maximum of 20.
-Increase your walking speed by 5 ft.
-You gain proficiency or expertise in the Athletics or Acrobatics skill.

 # Squat Nimbleness [Dex]